Bryson Gillette is a Los Angeles based, minority-owned public affairs firm.

 Bill believes that a good strategy is one that has heart.
 He works with clients to ensure that their personal story and values are embedded into their communications and messaging.

-Since 2015, Bill has made Santa Barbara his home with his wife Kelly Ward Burton and two kids Oscar and Emma.
+Since 2015, Bill has made Santa Barbara his home with his wife Kelly Ward Burton and three kids, Oscar, Emma, and Miles.
 Bill loves playing guitar and teaching his son to play basketball.

 Michael Trujillo is a democratic strategist who has served as a senior adviser to political leaders, corporations and nonprofits in California and around the country.